mnr/writing-wip/dimensions_living_book/howIgotHere.md

 This means we would be within a two-minute walk of Greta's front door.
 And did I mention this is happening during a Wisconsin winter?
 Any way to avoid going outside is a bonus.

 Janell and I realize this is our best (*only*) solution.
-We sign and are now residents of Dimensions Living.
+We sign and are now residents of Evergreen Meadows Senior Community.

 In heaven, Saint Peter loses the bet (again).
 He curses and hands God a fiver.
 Betting with an all-knowing being is a losing proposition.